zopefoundation/zope.component/docs/narr.rst

    >>> component.provideHandler(documentCreated)

-Now, if we can create an event and use the `handle` function to call handlers registered for the event:
+Now, if we can create an event and use the :func:`handle` function to call handlers registered for the event:

 .. doctest::